VatoAI/snakkaz-chat/src/services/encryption/CLOUDFLARE-TO-NAMECHEAP-MIGRATION-FIX.md

 ## Next Steps
 1. Monitor the application for any remaining CSP violations
 2. Complete validation once DNS propagation finishes (expected by May 16, 2025)
-3. Consider updating the cspFixes.ts file which still contains Cloudflare references
+3. Run the verification script regularly to confirm proper operation
-4. Implement a more comprehensive runtime test to verify subdomain connectivity
+4. Implement a comprehensive runtime test to verify subdomain connectivity

 ## Notes
 - These changes have removed all explicit dependencies on Cloudflare services